dkoz/Leveling-System/README.md

-DarkRP Leveling System
+Unofficial DarkRP Leveling System
 ======================
+This is not the official DarkRP Leveling System by Vrondakis.
+I will be keeping this up to date and constantly putting out new features.

-For DarkRP 2.7.0 and above.
-Adds leveling functionality and allows you to limit item purchasing based on a players level.
+This leveling system is for DarkRP v2.7.x.
+Adds leveling functionality and allows you to limit item purchasing based on players level.

 Features
 -------
-**7 Money Printers** - They work like normal printers, apart from the fact that they store money and XP.

-**3 xp books** - Big, medium and small books that give you XP.

 **Database Support** - This script integrates directly into DarkRP's database.
-This means that it works with SQLite and MySQL!
-No tweaky setup required!
+Works with SQLite and MySQL.
+(No changes needed)

+**Gemstone Printers** - Implemented Gemstone Printers into the leveling system!
+Printers store mkoney and experience.
+They require coolant to function.

+**Experience Books** - Experience books grants players experience.
+Can be purchased with DarkRP money.

 **HUD** - The HUD looks good and provides level infomation to players.
 The XP bar is animated, and fits right in!

-**Easy Installation** - Drag and drop one folder
+**Easy Installation** - Drag and drop into Addons folder.

+**Multiple Admin Mod Support** - Allows you to set levels and experience with ULX, SAM, and ServerGuard.

+**Configuration File** - An all in one configuration file allowing you to easily change everything.

-**Supports future versions of DarkRP** - This script doesn't edit any of DarkRP's core files, so you don't have to worry about reinstalling the script when you update
+**Supports future versions of DarkRP** - This script doesn't edit any of DarkRP's core files, so you don't have to worry about reinstalling the script when you update.

-**ULX Support and serverguard** - Allows you to set levels and add/remove XP with ULX or serverguard.

-**Huge Configuration** - This script is VERY easy to customize.
-You can change everything from one file.